 While there are many plugins that will allow sharing content with or linking to social networks, determine whether your theme has these capabilities built-in.

 What sort of support is provided after you purchase the theme?
-Is it possible get direct support from the theme’s developer when needed?
-How long will it take to get an answer for your query?
-If a theme is very well known (such as Genesis and its child themes or Divi from Elegant Themes), your support may be community based and you are not likely to be in direct communication with the developer.
+Is it possible to get direct support from the theme’s developer when needed?
+How long will it take to get an answer to your query?
+If a theme is very well known (such as Genesis and its child themes or Divi from Elegant Themes), your support may be community-based and you are not likely to be in direct communication with the developer.

 Reviews And Ratings